Oscar Gonzalez Player Props: Guardians vs. Red Sox

 Oscar Gonzalez At The Plate

-- Gonzalez has two doubles, a triple, a home run and two walks while batting .197.
+- Gonzalez is batting .188 with two doubles, a triple, a home run and two walks.

-- Gonzalez has driven in a run in three games this season (15.0%), including one multiple-RBI game.
+- Gonzalez has driven in a run in three games this year (14.3%), including one multiple-RBI game.

-- He has scored in five of 20 games so far this season.
+- He has scored in five games this season (23.8%), but has had no multi-run games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.